acmpesuecc/pokedex/README.md

       pip install -r requirements.txt

 5. **Download Dataset**:
-Download the Pokémon image dataset from [here](https://www.kaggle.com/datasets/kvpratama/pokemon-images-dataset) and save it in a folder named pokemon_images in the main directory of the project.
+Download the Pokémon image dataset for the main webpage from [here](https://www.kaggle.com/datasets/kvpratama/pokemon-images-dataset) and save it in a folder named pokemon_images in the main directory of the project.
+Download the Pokémon image training dataset for the CNN from [here](https://www.kaggle.com/datasets/thedagger/pokemon-generation-one) and save it in the main directory of the project.

-6. **Web scrape the data**
+7. **Web scrape the data**
 Run the scrape.py script to create the csv file pokemon_newer.csv

 4. **Set Up the Database**: